phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

     # cd = change directory command

 |
-**9.)** Once you're in the directory where your data is stored, BioHansel can be used to analyze the data in the directory using the following command:
+**9.** Once you're in the directory where your data is stored, BioHansel can be used to analyze the data in the directory using the following command:

 .. code-block:: bash

     hansel -s heidelberg -vv -o results.tab -O match_results.tab -S tech_results.tab <Name of data file>

     # If you downloaded the CP012921.fasta, then you would input CP012921.fasta at the end of the command
-    # If working with the raw data, you may need to unzip the file to get the analysis to work.
+    # If working with the raw fastq data, you may need to unzip the file to get the analysis to work.
     # To do this use the following g-zip command without the # before it:
     # gzip -d <file>